 I talk with Richard Isaacs, an attorney at California Special Needs Law Group.
 He points out that there are different methods for covering attorney’s fees, and depending on your situation and case, it may not be as expensive as you might think.

-Program Note: Richard and I work together that CSNLG.
+Program Note: Richard and I work together at CSNLG.

 Read a full summary of the interview here.

 Rich Isaacs is the founder of California Special Needs Law Group.